(Above) Intelligent Building Systems International.

 In this context, structural steel has utilised prefabrication for many years.
 In recent years, however, modular construction has has come to be associated with the concept of ‘volumetric modular’.
 This describes prefabrication taken to the extent of manufacturing complete three dimensional work or living spaces off-site, which are then brought to site complete with main structure, internal finishing and all internal services complete.

 These volumetric units may be stacked beside and on top of one other and connected together to form a fully functioning building.
 The modular units are generally self-supporting and may be able to be stacked up to multiple levels.
-For larger or higher structures, the imposed dead, live and environmental loads may be resisted by either a supplementary or primary structural system comprising conventional steel framing, creating a building structure that may function structurally in a hybrid manner, sharing load between the modules and additional steel framing.
+For larger or higher structures, the imposed dead, live and environmental loads may be resisted by either a supplementary or primary structural system comprising conventional steel framing, creating a building structure that may function structurally in a hybrid manner, sharing load between the modules and additional steel framin

 A module can be constructed from a range of different building material but, in practice, steel is the material of choice.
 This is particularly the case for the main structural framing and system, which can take advantage of the inherent lightness, strength, ductility and robustness of steel material and structural steel framing to withstand raking loads during transport.